extcode/cart_pdf/Documentation/Index.rst

    :Description:
       Cart is a small but powerful extension which "solely" adds a shopping cart to your TYPO3 installation.
-      Cart Pdf provides the possibility to generate PDF documents for order confirmations, invoices or delivery notes.
-      The documents will be saved to the order and can downloades from frontend and backend or send by email.
+      CartPdf allows you to generate attractive PDFs.
+Whether order confirmations, invoices, delivery notes, or even your own types.
+The EventListener integrates itself into the ordering process so that the generated files are sent as email attachments.

    :Keywords:
-      cart, shop, pdf, invoice
+      cart, shop, pdf, order, invoice

    :Autor:
       Daniel Gohlke

    :E-Mail:
-      ext.cart@extco.de
+      ext@extco.de

    :License:
       This document is published under the Open Publication License